bcwalden2001/image-rotater/README.md

 ## Conclusion

-Based on the error calculation chart above, there is less variation in absolute color error than pixel rounding error which means that RGB values are preserved fairly well and no significant change in color data can be seen for repeating rotations.

-Pixels, however, are being displaced differently across repeated rotations due to the limitations of rounding floating-point coordinates to integers.
+The program preserves RGB values well, as shown by low absolute color error.
+Pixel rounding error, however, accumulates across multiple rotations, causing slight displacement of pixel positions.
+This demonstrates the trade-off between maintaining color fidelity and the limitations of rounding in repeated geometric transformations.